antonmadzharov/carpooling/README.md

 # Carpooling app
-It is a final project for Telerik Academy Alpha track 'February 2019, made by me in collaboration with [Anton Madzharov](https://github.com/antonmadzharov)
+It is a final project for Telerik Academy Alpha track 'February 2019

 ### **Web-based application giving opportunities for the user to share car journeys**